Born and reared in Ireland, I did an undergrad & masters in Theoretical Physics at Trinity College Dublin.

 I was then fortunate to do a postdoc in the University of Sydney, where I developed a healthy addiction to good coffee and banana bread.
 I then spent several years at Imperial College London, initially as a postdoc, followed by an Exhibition of 1851 fellowship and finally on a Royal Society Fellowship .

-I then worked at the University of Oxford, on a URF (long-term research fellowship) for two years.
+Leaving busy London, I worked at the University of Oxford, for two years in the Department of Physics.

-I am now based in the University of Leeds, as a proleptic lecturer and University Academic Fellow (UAF).
+I am now a lecturer and University Academic Fellow in the University of Leeds.
 My research involves the study of quantum information and its application within quantum physics.